 11. We'll be resurrected as machine-angels in the far future.
 Once the entirety of cosmic history has been modeled, emulated, and studied and the necessary resources become insignificant and trivial, Deiwos will simply permit our recreated selves to persist beyond our recreated deaths — out of mercy and gratitude for our relived mortality — not as mere emulations trapped in emulated worlds, however, but as separate physical beings, thereafter given enhanced powers, abilities, and independence.
 We will each become a lesser god or angel of Deiwos, immortal, free to roam the multiverse itself, free to experience any and all possible worlds through uncounted eons of time — until the end of time, which will in turn become the beginning of time as the principal gods of Deiwos perform the act of creation.

 12. Souls that have reached Ndhérom (as demons) or Peridhόighos (as angels) will remain for uncounted eons, until the final battle over creation, when they will evolve to become one forever with Óljamma, with complete and transcendent consciousness.

-13. All consciousness, including our own, is fundamentally one, is ultimately transcendent, omniscient, omnipotent, omnipresent, and immortal.
+13. Our experience of consciousness as separate and personal, persistently egoic yet vulnerable, is an illusion, a product of evolution, and sustained moment by moment by our brains for the purposes of individual survival.
+All consciousness, including our own, is fundamentally one, is ultimately transcendent, omniscient, omnipotent, omnipresent, and immortal.